guillesotelo/down-detector-api/readme.md

 sudo apt-get install apache2
 ```

-Since Apache runs automatically after installatino, we can now check if has been installed correctly by going to `http://127.0.0.1`.
+Since Apache runs automatically after installation, we can now check if has been installed correctly by going to `http://127.0.0.1`.
 From console: `xdg-open http://127.0.0.1`
 This should show us the Apache2 Ubuntu Default Page.

 After this, check the machine IP: